 The Rigid Shapes and Bounds Project

 This project introduces the RidigShape classes with a simple circular bound for collision optimization.
 The defined RigidShape class will be integrated into the game engine where each GameObject object will have references to both a Renderable and a RigidShape object.
-The Renderable object will be drawn showing the players a visually pleasing gaming element while the RigidShape will be processed in the rigid shape simulation, approximating the behavior of the GameObject object.
+The Renderable object will be drawn showing the players a visually pleasing gaming element while the RigidShape will be processed in the rigid shape simulation approximating the behavior of the GameObject object.
 You can see an example of this project running in Figure 9-1.
 The source code to this project is defined in chapter9/9.1.rigid_shapes_and_bounds.

 Figure 9-1.
 Running the Rigid Shapes and Bounds project